Aryan16138/Drawbot1/README.md

-# drawbot
+# PathMaker
-This is the script for making a drawbot using Raspberry Pi and stepper motors
+This python program takes an image given to it and convert it to path with cordinate printed on the screen.